 To this end, students will be asked to compose small writing assignments which draw on the lessons of economics.
 These take the form of 200-500 word posts on the course message board.
 There are no specific guidelines on the structure of these posts.
 They can consist of an observation, a criticism, or a question.
 My primary concern is that the student demonstrates a grasp over the concepts described in the course.

-Each post is graded on a 15 point scale (15 being the highest.)
-You can post as many times as you like.
-Only your top post score will be considered in your final grade.
 While dialogue and dissent are encouraged, any student making personal attacks on another will automatically receive a score of zero.